yonglin-wang/formality-styler/README.md

-# formality-styler
+# Formality Styler
- Web demo for formality classifier (fasttext model) and style transferer (tranformer model).
+ Web demo for formality classifier (fasttext model) and style transferer (tranformer model trained with fairseq).
 Code includes training and deployment.

 # How to Run
 ## Prerequisites